3DCoded/Happy-Hare/Basic-Operation.md

 > - If an encoder is available sanity checks checking for movement will monitor the loading process and issue errors (and lock the MMU) if things aren't copacetic.
 > - It is expected that encoder readings will differ slightly from the actual stepper movement.
 This is due to a number of valid reasons including calibration accuracy and slippage.
 It should not be a cause for concern unless the difference is excessive (>5% of movement)

-#### Speeds:

-Filament movement speeds and accelaration for all operations are detailed in the `mmu_parameters.cfg` file and will likely need to be tuned to your specific hardware.

 <br>

 ### Understanding the unload sequence: